ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

   2. Data Prepration
 </h4>

-Here we have 3 scenario.
+Here we have 3 scenarios.
 <b>
 ```
 Data Prepration